mayalhc/metabridge_dna/docs/index.md

 - The list at the bottom shows every character currently in your scene.
 Click the radio button next to one to make it "active".
 - The trash icon removes a character from the scene.
 - If you want to load a different LOD later, change the LOD number and click **Re-Assemble**.
+- **LOD and facial expressions**: a MetaHuman head carries its expressions at **LOD 0 only**.
+Above that the face still moves — the jaw opens, the eyes turn, anything driven by a bone works — but the shape-based detail is not there, because the character does not contain it at that level.
+The panel says `LOD n: joints only` when that is the case.
+Use LOD 0 for face work; the higher levels are for a lighter scene when you are animating the body.
 - Need to load one specific `.dna` file?
 Use the **Load Head DNA...** / **Load Body DNA...** buttons next to Assemble.
 - **Material defaults**: if a `material_defaults.json` file is present in the addon folder, its BSDF values are applied automatically to newly created materials on every Assemble.
 Existing (already-created) materials are never overwritten, so your edits are preserved across Re-Assembles.
 - All meshes are automatically set to **Smooth Shading** on Assemble.